redixhumayun/learnings/concurrency.md

 Atomics and the corresponding assembly generated depend a lot on the ISA which in turn depends on the hardware the code will run on.

 For example, the x86 ISA enforces something called Total Store Ordering (TSO).
 The simplest way to think of this is as the SeqCst memory model with Store/Load relaxation across different memory addresses.
-Or, phrased differently, it provides SeqCst on the **same memory location** but not across memory locations.
+Or, phrased differently, it provides SeqCst across memory regions **except** when doing a Store -> Load across different memory addresses.

 What this means is that Stores and Loads across different memory addresses can be re-ordered with respect to each other.
 This leads to interesting problems like this one with the [Peterson algorithm](https://coffeebeforearch.github.io/2020/11/29/hardware-memory-ordering.html).

+Guaranteeting SeqCst on the same memory address is equivalent to coherency which is a requirement for all processors because it would be difficult to write a program without this.

 #### Hardware Fences